Sarah269/supreme-fiesta/ABC/README.md

 - SAS Studio, Tableau

 ## Findings
+- Profit for this period was $53 million dollars with a profit margin of 53.06%.
 - Outdoors was the most profitable product category while Swim Sports was the least.
 - Profit for the product groups Skates and Eclipse Shoes exceeded $1 million dollars for each year.
 They were the most successful product groups.
 - The least profitable product line was Childrens.
 Sales were consistently below $1 million dollars.